deanpcmad/spotifyrb/README.md

 # SpotifyRB

-SpotifyRB is the easiest and most complete Ruby library for the [Spotify Helix API](https://dev.spotify.tv/docs/api).
+SpotifyRB is the easiest and most complete Ruby library for the [Spotify API](https://developer.spotify.com/documentation/web-api).

 ## Installation